azat-co/practicalnode/chapter4/chapter4.md

 # Project: Adding Pug Templates to Blog

-Last, we can continue with Blog.
-In this section we add main pages using Pug, plus add a layout and some partials:
+Lastly, we can continue with Blog.
+In this section we add main pages using Pug, plus we add a layout and some partials:

-- `layout.pug`: global app-wide template
+- `layout.pug`: Global app-wide template
-- `index.pug`: home page with the list of posts
+- `index.pug`: Home page with the list of posts
-- `article.pug`: individual article page
+- `article.pug`: Individual article page
-- `login.pug`: page with a login form
+- `login.pug`: Page with a login form
-- `post.pug`: page for adding a new article
+- `post.pug`: Page for adding a new article
-- `admin.pug`: page to administer articles after logging in
+- `admin.pug`: Page to administer articles after logging in

-Because the templates in this mini-project require data, we&#39;ll skip the demo until the chapter 5 where we&#39;ll plug in the MongoDB database.
-So the source code for the Pug templates is exactly the same as in the ch5 folder of the GitHub repository practicalnode: <https://github.com/azat-co/practicalnode>.
-Feel free to copy it from there or follow the instructions below.
+Because the templates in this mini-project require data, we&#39;ll skip the demo until Chapter 5, where we&#39;ll plug in the MongoDB database.
+So the source code for the Pug templates is exactly the same as in the `code/ch5` folder of the GitHub repository `azat-co/practicalnode`: <https://github.com/azat-co/practicalnode>.
+Feel free to copy it from there or follow the instructions to implement listed below in this section.

 ## layout.pug